A statistical test for network similarity: Methods

 \subsubsection{From graph to empirical probability distribution}

-With all distances $\zeta_{ij}$ computed, we then examine their statistical distribution.
-In light of the probabilistic interpretation of the $\zeta_{ij}$, we treat these quantities as random variables.
-We can therefore compare graphs as empirical probability distributions of node-node distances.
+With all distances $\zeta_{ij}$ computed, we then take a graph-wide point of view.
+In light of the probabilistic interpretation of the $\zeta_{ij}$ described previously, we compare graphs as empirical probability distributions of node-node distances.
+In other words, each node-node distance is understood to be a random variable and every graph is examined as an empirical statistical distribution.

-Figure~\ref{distn} illustrates the core ideas of this work.
-On the left, we see the distribution of node-node distances for an Erd\H{o}s-R\'enyi (ER) graph \cite{ER1959,Gilbert1959}with 5,000 nodes and an edge probability of $p=0.5$.
+Figure~\ref{distn}, borrowed from our previous work on the subject \cite{StatSim2023}, provides an example of the application of the core ideas of this work.
+On the left, we see the distribution of node-node distances for an Erd\H{o}s-R\'enyi (ER) graph \cite{ER1959,Gilbert1959} with 5,000 nodes and an edge probability of $p=0.5$.
 On the right, we see the distribution of distances between nodes of a planted partition model graph (PPM) \cite{PPM2001} with 50 blocks of 100 nodes and in/out edge probabilities of $0.9/0.1$.
 (Both graphs have the same number of nodes, both distributions contain the same number of observations.)

-We immediately note that the very significant structural difference between these two graphs is very well translated into the difference between the distributions of node-node distances.
+Here, it is clear that the very significant structural difference between these two graphs is very well translated into the difference between the distributions of node-node distances.
 The ER graph's distances are symmetrically distributed about their mean, in a Gaussian-like pattern.
 Markedly, the PPM graph's distances are left-skewed and bi-modal.
-The left mode reflects distances between nodes in the same blocks, whereas the right mode reflects distances between nodes not in the same blocks.
+In this specific insttance, the left mode reflects distances between nodes in the same blocks, whereas the right mode reflects distances between nodes not in the same blocks.
 Naturally, this bi-modal pattern does not appear in the case of the ER graph.